 Contact Us

 Please click the link to access our 'On Track for Success' guidance booklet.
-This is intended to provide you with everything you will need to be successful in the summer
+This is intended to provide you with everything you will need to be successful in the summer.

-GCSE Examination Period 2026: Commencing Monday 4th May and finishing Friday 26th June
+GCSE Examination Period 2026: Commencing Monday 12th May and finishing Monday 15th June

 All students in Year 11 have access to the Seneca Premium package.